thibolu-uofa/AUCSC220_Group1W25/README.md

 ## Project Timeline

-Majority of development spaned from February to April covering:
+The majority of development spanned from February to April covering:

 - Requirement gathering
 - UI design and prototyping
 - Game mechanics implementation
 - Final polish, testing, and deployment

-See `ProjectDesign.pdf` for full breakdown (P.S.
-We weren't able to complete everything specified in the project design).
+See `ProjectDesign.pdf` for a full breakdown (P.S.
+We couldn't complete everything specified in the project design).

 ---